vechain/vechain-hardhat-template/README.md

 ### Verify (Optional)

+Optionally verify your smart contracts on Sourcify.
+This allows 3rd to view and independently verify all of the following:

+- Source code
+- Metadata
+- Contract ABI
+- Contract Bytecode
+- Contract transaction ID

 After deploying `SimpleStorage`, the console will print the address of the deployed contract.
 You can verify the contract on [sourcify.eth](https://repo.sourcify.dev/select-contract/):

 ```bash